Sacred tree: Panchavati groves

 Forests Department, Haryana has initiated a state-wide program to plant panchavati groves in each village, which will be planted along the temples, ponds, and common land.
-From 2021, land was identified in village for planting these groves which will be looked after by the villagers.
-Within each grove, peepal will be planted in the east, banyan in north, bel in centre, amla in west and ashoka tree in south.
+From 2021, land was identified in villages for planting these groves which will be looked after by the villagers.
+Within each grove, peepal will be planted in the east, banyan in the north, bel in the centre, amla in the west and ashoka tree in the south.

 Sacred plants

-The sacred fruits and plants include the Bael, Kusha grass, Tulsi (see Tulasi chaura and Tulsi Vivah), flowers such as Lotus, Champaka, coconut, paan (betal leaf), banana leaf, etc are also sacred.
-Tulsi in India is cultivated for religious and traditional medicine purposes, and also for its essential oil.
+The sacred fruits and plants include the Bael, Kusha grass, Tulasi (see Tulasi chaura and Tulasi Vivaha), flowers such as Lotus, Champaka, coconut, paan (betal leaf), banana leaf, etc. are also sacred.
+Tulsi in India is cultivated for religious and traditional medicinal purposes, and also for its essential oil.
 It is widely used as a herbal tea, commonly used in Ayurveda, and has a place within the Vaishnava tradition of Hinduism, in which devotees perform worship involving holy basil plants or leaves.
 The sacred flowers include the Lotus, Champaka and Marigold.